Lorenz Adriaens (°Ghent, 1988)

 Richard Leung (°Hong Kong, 1991)

-Graduated at the Architectural Association in London, United Kingdom.
+Graduated from the Architectural Association in London, United Kingdom.

-He has worked with Herzog & de Meuron and Dyvik Kahlen Architects
+He has worked with, Herzog & de Meuron, OMA, Dyvik Kahlen, and PES

 Generiek is an architectural office based in Belgium and Shanghai.
 It was founded in 2015 and is led by Lorenz Adriaens, Lando de Keyzer and Richard Leung.
 Recent commissions include a series of housing projects within the Flemish landscape.
 Our projects adopt a generic grammar of typologies and techniques as a guiding framework to claim and create spaces out of specific sites and contexts.
 The office is interested in working along a range of scales, from furniture to urban and territorial planning.
 Theory and research forms a core aspect during our design process.